kean/articles/2021-02-13-xcframeworks-caveats.markdown

 <img alt="Pulse, a structured logging system built using SwiftUI" class="NewScreenshot" src="{{ site.url }}/images/posts/xcframeworks/04.png">

-But unfortunately, this picture is from the very end (`38:16`) of the [WWDC video from 2019](https://developer.apple.com/videos/play/wwdc2019/416/) which reduces its chances of me finding it on Google quite dramatically.
-What I found instead was [this thread](https://forums.swift.org/t/swiftpm-binary-target-with-sub-dependencies/40197) on Swift Forums which explains a workaround on how to add sub-dependencies for binary targets using fake targets.
+But unfortunately, this picture is from the very end (`38:16`) of the [WWDC video from 2019](https://developer.apple.com/videos/play/wwdc2019/416/) which reduced its chances of me finding it on Google quite dramatically.
+What I found instead was [this thread](https://forums.swift.org/t/swiftpm-binary-target-with-sub-dependencies/40197) on Swift Forums which explains a workaround on how to add sub-dependencies for binary targets using fake targets which put me on a sidetrack[^1].
 I thought OK, so you are saying there is a chance.

 I reworked the package manifest, now was the time to try and integrate it into the app.
 Xcode installed the package without any complaints and I was able to run the app.
 The run failed.